kirill-gerasimenko-da/dataquery-language-ext/README.md

 # SQL data queries using Language Ext Aff monad

-There are couple of goals of this library:

-- treat SQL query as a data, so that it could be passed and returned as a value, asserted (for example in the unit tests etc.)
+This is an experiment to find out if building an abstraction over the database query itself as opposed to the repository approach, with addition of some functional goodies from brilliant `Language.Ext` library, could be really viable.

+## The library emphasizes the following

+- SQL query as data

-- make composition of the queries easy and reuse the same query abstraction for the composite queries
+- composition (both ad-hoc and composite queries)

-- have automatic error handling and propagation
-- hide, but still make available on-demand, SQL execution runtime context, like opened connection|transaction and cancellation token, so that the code is clean
+- implicit SQL execution runtime context (like currently opened connection|transaction, cancellation token etc.), but with ability to get the context where it's needed

-# Details
+- error handling

+### SQL query as data

-Each SQL query is inherited from a record `SqlQuery<TResult>`.
-So it is an immutable data structure, holding an input to the SQL query, and by calling `AsAff` method on it - we could have it as an actual SQL query side effect, encoded in Aff monad.
-Data and code is mixed here, but it's so much more convenient this way, than having query object to be separate from the query code.
+Each SQL query is inherited from a C# record `SqlQuery<TResult>`.
+It is an immutable data structure, holding an input to the SQL query and has encoded type of the returned value.
+It can be persisted, sent over the wire, accepted as argument and returned from the function.

 Typical query looks like the following